Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Vanishing Love of Kerr black holes from hidden symmetry

-where $M$ and $a$ are mass and spin parameter of the Kerr black hole, $\omega$ is a frequency of the linear fields, and $_sA_{\ell m}$ is a separation constant of the spin-weighted spheroidal harmonics.
-Here, we have defined
+where $M$ and $a$ are mass and spin parameter of the Kerr black hole, $\omega$ is a frequency of the linear fields, $_sA_{\ell m}$ is a separation constant of the spin-weighted spheroidal harmonics, and $\Delta$ and $z$ are given by Eqs.~\eqref{Delta:Kerr} and~\eqref{z:Kerr}, respectively.
+In Ref.~\cite{Hatsuda:2020iql}, it is suggested that the variable~$\Phi^{(s)}_{\ell m}$ is generated from the Newman-Penrose scalar by a highly-nontrivial integral transformation~\cite{Whiting:1988vc}.

-where $r_+$ and $r_-$ are, respectively, radii of the outer and inner horizons.
-In the current coordinate, the locations of the outer horizon and infinity correspond to $z=1$ and $z=\infty$, respectively.
+Equation~\eqref{Hatsudaeq} can be reduced to the same form as the static Regge-Wheeler equation~\eqref{staticRWeq} smoothly in the static limit~$\omega\to 0$:

+We can find the static limit leads to a surprising feature, i.e., the disappearance of $m$ in the master equation.
+It should be noted, however, that for the validity of taking the static limit, the further investigation on the integral transformation in Ref.~\cite{Whiting:1988vc} is needed.

-Equation~\eqref{Hatsudaeq} can be reduced to the static Regge-Wheeler equation~\eqref{staticRWeq:s=2} smoothly in the static limit~$\omega\to 0$.\footnote{The valuable~$\Phi^{(s)}_{\ell m}$ seems to be generated from the Newman-Penrose valuable by a highly-nontrivial integral transformation~\cite{Whiting:1988vc}.
-For the validity of the isospectrality including the static limit, the further investigation on the integral transformation needs.
-The authors thank this point by Masato Nozawa.} By introducing a new variable defined by $\phi_\ell^{(s)}(z)=\Phi_{\ell m}^{(s)}/z$ as in Eq.~\eqref{fieldredefinition}, one can show the existence of a hidden supersymmetric structure in a completely parallel manner as the Schwarzschild black hole case.
-The variable~$\Phi_{\ell m}^{(s)}$ thus has no decaying terms at large distances under the regularity condition at the horizon.
+If the conjecture above holds even for $\omega\to0$ and a physical boundary condition at the horizon~$z=1$ is $\Phi_{\ell m}^{(s)}|_{z\to1}\sim {\rm const}.$, the alternative equation~\eqref{staticHatsudaeq} may provide another symmetric perspective of the vanishing of the spin-$s$-field Love numbers of the Kerr black hole as follows: by introducing a new variable defined by $\phi_\ell^{(s)}(z)=\Phi_{\ell m}^{(s)}/z$ as in Eq.~\eqref{fieldredefinition}, one can show the existence of a hidden supersymmetric structure in a completely parallel manner as in the Schwarzschild black hole case and the variable~$\Phi_{\ell m}^{(s)}$ thus has no decaying terms at large distances under the requirement of $\Phi_{\ell m}^{(s)}|_{z\to1}\sim {\rm const}$.